 18. The IWG on PMP decided to create a dedicated Task Force (TF1) to accelerate the development of a test cycle in October 2016 (PMP 41st Session).
 The TF1 main tasks included the definition of testing parameters such as dynamometer climatic controls, the definition of the temperature measurement method, the development of a methodology for adjusting the cooling airflow based on real-world vehicle data, the support for the development of a novel test cycle, and the validation of the novel test cycle through an Inter-Laboratory Study.
 The novel WLTP-Brake cycle was developed in July 2018 and presented to the IWG on PMP in November 2018 (PMP 48th Session).
 The WLTP-Brake cycle was validated through an Inter-Laboratory Study 1 (ILS-1) with the participation of eight testing facilities.
 The results of the validation were presented to the IWG on PMP in April 2019 (PMP 50th Session).
 TF1 concluded its activities in October 2019 having completed 30 meetings.

 19. The IWG on PMP decided to create a dedicated Task Force (TF2) to investigate and select the appropriate methodologies and instrumentation for sampling and measurement of brake wear particles (PMP 43rd Session).
-TF2 main tasks included the definition of the appropriate test setup for sampling and measuring brake particle emissions, the definition of the appropriate instrumentation for sampling and measuring particle mass emissions, the definition of the appropriate instrumentation for sampling and measuring particle number emissions, and the definition of the appropriate protocol for sampling and measuring brake particle emissions.
+TF2 main tasks included the definition of the appropriate test setup for sampling and measuring brake particle emissions, the definition of the appropriate instrumentation for sampling and measuring particulate mass emissions, the definition of the appropriate instrumentation for sampling and measuring particle number emissions,.
 The TF2 submitted its recommendations for the minimum specifications for testing brake particle emissions to the IWG on PMP in July 2021 (PMP Web Conference 15.07.2021).
 TF2 recommendations were applied to the Inter-Laboratory Study 2 (ILS-2) to test their suitability and improve the proposed protocol.
 TF2 resumed its activities after the completion of the ILS-2 to finalise the protocol and prepare a proposal for the draft UN GTR to the IWG on PMP.
 The proposal was presented to the IWG on PMP in June 2022 (PMP Web Conference 15.06.2022).
 TF2 concluded its activities in June 2022 having completed 45 meetings.